Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Lesson: Measure output and outcome, not just input.

-Protecting 20 hours for revenue work means 20 hours not spent elsewhere.
-If you’re not strategic about what you stop doing, you just add work without removing anything.
+Protecting 20 hours for revenue work means those 20 hours aren’t available for anything else, so if you’re not deliberate about what you stop doing, you just stack new work on top of an already full week.

-One course creator protected 20 hours for content but kept all her support commitments.
-Went from 48 hours weekly to 58 hours.
-Burned out in 5 weeks.
+One course creator protected 20 hours for content but kept all her support commitments, so her week jumped from 48 to 58 hours and she burned out within five weeks.

 Lesson: Focus time only works if you make space for it by removing something else.